 But we think we have another more defensible differentiator centered around the power of our platform — centered around the whole Intercom system and what it can give you.
 Product Tours fits into our whole system, and that’s where we think we can change the conversation.
 For example, with Intercom, we tend to take things like targeting and personalization for granted.
 We have fantastic capabilities here and we can quickly bring them to Product Tours.

-We’ve got Answer Bot, which lets a bot automatically answer simple questions, right?
+We’ve got Resolution Bot, which automatically answers simple questions, right?
 And now you can add a tour to an answer in this really nice design.
 Think of it: a customer asks you a question in your messenger like, “How do I change my payment detail?”
 Instead of just telling them to click a link, you can actually show them, bring them there, walk them through the process.
 It’s like a little bit of magic when something like that can happen.

 Phil: Those walkthroughs are the most expensive kind of customer support interactions, right?